-Facing Defeat, Maine Republican Sues To Block State's Ranked-Choice Voting Law
+In Tight Race, Maine Republican Sues To Block State's Ranked-Choice Voting Law

 A version of this story was first published by Maine Public.